Thank you for printing our article. Explore Lifehack for similar articles to help you improve your life.

 George R. R. Martin, the creator of King of Thrones, invested 3 million dollars to renovate a former bowling alley.
 This will house the exhibit.
 Low-cost art studios, a gift shop selling works of local artists and an arts learning center run by a local non-profit will also be in the building.
 The outdoor parking area will showcase live band performances.

-Before it becomes an international phenomenon, let’s take a peek under the hood to see how The House of Eternal Return
+Before it becomes an international phenomenon, let’s take a peek under the hood to see how The House of Eternal Return is created.
+In the photos below, you’ll delight in the colors and forms.

 The most interesting part of many of these inventions is that they are interactive and serve multiple functions.
 For example the “Glow Mastodon” will be reactive to touch and will make sounds when you play the ribcage like an instrument.
 The “Interactive Mushrooms” change color when you tap them.
 To me the difference between interactive and decorative is significant, especially when describing the type of work Meow Wolf does.